My Metal Detectors

 The second purpose of each factory preset program is to serve as a basis for creating your own customized program based on specific algorithms incorporated into that factory preset.
 Such algorithms are designed for specific search conditions and/or metal detecting tasks.
 For example, if you need to create your own program for detecting deep coins and relics, you use the factory-preset 'DEEP' program.
 Then you optimize your customized program through fine-tuning it to the current search conditions at the hunt site.

 To get the most out of the Deus (and Deus 2 too), it is necessary to have a substantial practical knowledge of the Deus features and modes in order to create the optimal combination of them - a customized search program, that will be most effective for the existing metal detecting conditions.
 Only such a program, along with fine-tuning the Deus for a specific detecting situation, will ensure maximum of good finds at the hunt site.
-In other words, the user must know what settings to tweak to accommodate the current trash and ground conditions, as well as the types of sought targets that are present in a given search area.
+In other words, the user must know what settings to tweak to accommodate the current trash, ground and EMI conditions, as well as the types of sought targets that are present in a given search area.

 It usually takes a beginner at least 5 detecting seasons to master the Deus, i.e. to learn its key features and modes, and how they interact with one another.
 The learning process is so long due to many adjustable features, functions and modes to choose from.
 Their multitude obviously causes a high likelihood of user error, especially when fine-tuning the Deus.